The Cleanleap story

-We focus on Asia and Africa as these locations are the frontline for the effects of climate change and because it is where a booming population will need to deploy clean solutions to cope with increased energy and environmental demands.
+With a focus on Asia and Africa as these locations are the frontline for the effects of climate change and because it is where a booming population will need to deploy clean solutions to cope with increased energy and environmental demands.

 - Climate change - addressing climate change requires massive decarbonisation of our economy, particularly in areas such as electricity generation, transportation and agriculture.
 Most importantly, our focus is on sharing knowing on solutions to the problem as opposed to forming the case for action

 - Energy - availability of reliable, low-cost energy is the cornerstone of economic development and is a primary limiting factor for many developing countries.
 We'll share knowledge on an energy sector which is undergoing massive change with new technologies that will provide cheaper, more accessible and cleaner energy.